Vogaeael/multiple-choice-question-console/README.md

 Add correct logging instead of only echo

 ### Max Answers
 A variable which defines how many answers should be printed max.
-The taken answers should be random but obviously with the right one in it.
+The taken answers should be random but obviously with the correct one in it.

 ### Support more input file types
 Support for more input file types besides json.
 For example xml, yml or plain txt.